Corona Rigidity: Ulam-stability

 \subsection{Reduced products of \cstar-algebras}

-In the noncommutative case, the route towards proving algebraic triviality from Ulam-stability is somewhat oblique (and in fact, not yet completely understood in the general case), unless the algebras are given as reduced products.
-A unital \cstar-algebra $A$ does not have central projections if it cannot be written as $A=B\oplus C$ where $B$ and $C$ are nonzero \cstar-algebras; this assumption is used in order to mitigate notational issues in consideration of direct products of \cstar-algebras.
+In the noncommutative case, the route towards proving algebraic triviality from Ulam-stability is somewhat oblique (and in fact, not yet completely understood in the general case), unless the algebras are reduced products.
+A unital \cstar-algebra $A$ does not have central projections if it cannot be written as $A=B\oplus C$ where $B$ and $C$ are nonzero \cstar-algebras; this assumption is used only to mitigate notational issues.
 The reduced product $\prod_n A_n/\bigoplus_n A_n$ was defined in Example~\ref{ex:coronas}~\ref{ex.reduced}.